lolyu/aoi/cpp/msvc_cpp/08_functions/function_overloading.md

     * the compiler creates a set of candidate functions for each argument
         * candidate functions are functions in which the actual argument in that position can be converted to the type of the parameter.
     * for each argument, the best matching function set is selected from the candidate functions.
+        * for each argument, there could be multiple best-matching functions
     * and the best match function is selected in the intersection of all the best function sets.
         * if the intersection contains more than one function, an ambiguous error is generated